THE WILSON CHRISTMAS CACTUS

 It must have been very old.
 The bottom of the plant was thick like a tree trunk!
 I was shocked, it was still alive.
 No one had lived in the house for the last 3 years since Pop Pop had passed.

-When I got home, I took good care of those little cactus pieces.
+When I got home, I took care of those little cactus pieces.
 After a while, they grew roots!
 By the next summer, I was able to plant them in a new clay pot.
-Some 45 years later, the Christmas Cactus has grown to be the size of when I found it in 1980, and now it blooms every Thanksgiving and sometimes for Easter.
+Now, some 45 years later, the Christmas Cactus has grown to be the size of when I found it in 1980, and instead of blooming at Christmas, it blooms every Thanksgiving and sometimes for Easter.

-As it has grown larger, I trim off pieces and grow new plants from them.
+As it has grown larger, I trim off pieces and grow new plants from them and give them to family members.

 From a dying plant on an old porch in Delaware to a living piece of our family’s history. 🌵💚